IEEE Transactions on Signal Processing,

-In this paper, we propose a hybrid architecture with resolution-adaptive
+In this paper, we propose a hybrid analog-digital

-The two proposed BA algorithms minimize the mean square quantization
+Using the solutions, two proposed BA algorithms minimize the mean

 Contributions of this paper include

-For a power constraint equivalent to that of fixed 4-bit ADCs, the
+constraint equivalent to that of fixed 4-bit ADCs, the revised BA

-revised BA algorithm makes the quantization error negligible while
+algorithm makes the quantization error negligible while achieving